 Benefits: Padangusthasana is calming to the brain – it relieves stress and anxiety.
 The digestive system is stimulated, and digestion is drastically improved.
 Your liver and kidneys get a new and improved energy.
 Padangusthasana keeps insomnia at bay, helping you sleep peacefully at night.

 To know more about the pose and how to do it, click here: Padangusthasana

 4. Trikonasana (Triangle Pose)

 Trikonasana, also called the Triangle Pose, is named so because it resembles a triangle.
+This is one of the best yoga poses for immune system.
 This asana requires you to keep your eyes open while doing it to maintain balance.
 This beginner level Vinyasa style yoga pose requires you to hold it for 30 seconds.
 It is best to do the asana in the morning as you are energized and the food is digested completely.